 Playing traditional games with villagers' kids and handpicking fruits

 Leave the bursting capital city for a two-day trip to the splendid city of Qazvin among orchards and history.
-As the main city of the Silk Road, the Safavid's capital has been a centre of Persian culture for centuries.
+As the main city of the Silk Road, the Safavid capital has been a centre of Persian culture for centuries.
 To appreciate it, start by visiting the delicate ChehelSotoun Palace, a legacy of the Safavid and Qajar Dynasties, whose stories are depicted on the walls of the palace in stunning murals miniature.
 In the museum of the palace, kids and grown-ups can be initiated to the art of Iranian calligraphy painting.

 Nearby is Sa'd Alsaltaneh caravanserai, one of the best-preserved and prettiest Caravanserais in Iran, and nowadays still the heart of the city.
 Wander quietly in the covered brick alleys to be amazed by its stunning domes and take the pulse of Qazvin's bazaar.
 In this peaceful atmosphere, you can observe craftspeople making traditional local handicrafts while learning more about the remarkable Persian architecture.

 Enjoy local Qazvini food and have your children discover some tasty specialities.
 Then, head toward the small village of Alolak, 15 kilometres away.
 Nestled in green scenery, meet with local villagers and kids.
-You soon realize how family and kids are crucial and beloved in Iranian culture by the warm welcoming of the village's inhabitants.
+You soon realize how family and kids are crucial and beloved in Iranian culture through the warm welcoming of the village's inhabitants.

 In the glimpse of an eye, your children are already playing traditional games and having some outdoor fun with the other kids.
 Gather with a local family to learn how to make cute Persian dolls, an ancestral local custom, before cooking some delicious meal altogether and enjoy the calmness of the village for the rest of the day.

 Wake up with the sound of birds and animals, which invites your family to explore the small paths of the village.
 This gentle walk is leading you to heavenly gardens where you can enjoy handpicking fruit in fruit season or simply wandering in the green sight of remote landscapes.
 After a delightful lunch in absolute native taste, embark your family back to Qazvin to rejoin more cultural and historical monuments.